 False

-Dr Elizabeth Morris, University of Oxford
+Dr Elizabeth Morris, GP & Clinical Lecturer, University of Oxford

 False